 Penhall Technologies performs concrete scanning at Sea-Tac Airport in preparation for installing signage at Arrivals area

-A client at Sea-Tac Airport called Penhall’s Seattle branch to come and complete six, two foot by two foot areas in preparation for core cutting and insertion of signage along the curbside at the arrival pickup area.
-The majority of the scan went smoothly with only one hiccup, a possible conduit running through the selected area.
-The problem area was discussed with the client and the data was logged into a report.
-The contact was pleased with Kent’s findings.
-The client was so pleased with Kent’s work start to finish that he referred him to another company that was also in need of the service.
+A client at Sea-Tac Airport called Penhall’s Seattle branch to come and complete six areas.
+The client was going to perform core cutting to insert signage along the arrival pickup area.
+The scan found a possible conduit running through the selected area.
+The analyst discussed the problem area with the client and logged the data into a report.
+The client was very happy with our analyst, Kent, and the findings.

 Determine the integrity of a structure in preparation for addition to building using GPR concrete scanning

 In April, over the course of 3 visits, Penhall Technologies completed scanning for our customer who wanted to locate rebar and post tension cables within specific areas on multiple levels of a parking structure.
 The equipment used was the GSSI SIR3000 and Palm antenna.
 Due to the location chosen, there was no concern of there being conduit in the slab.
-The scan data will be used to support engineering and architectural documents in deciding if the current structure can support the additional construction of a proposed structure that plans to be erected.
+The scan data will support engineering and architectural documents to decide if the current structure can support the additional construction of a proposed structure.
 This customer also chose several smaller locations within the larger scan areas to completely expose the rebar and post tension cable heads to verify that no degradation of the steel had occurred that would impact the building integrity.
 Pictured are the two largest areas (3 ½’ x 40’ each) as well as one of the chipped out areas with exposed rebar.